aws-samples/amazon-rds-purpose-built-workshop/README.md

 ## Pre-requisites
 You need to have AWS account with  IAM administrator privileges.
-We recommend to deploy the solution for Lab1 using CloudFormation template while we go through the presentation.
-This is to save your time for walkthrough.
+We recommend to deploy the solution for Lab 1 using CloudFormation template while we go through the presentation.
+This is to save your time for walk-through.
 Please complete the following steps to deploy solution.
 The CloudFormation will take about 10 minutes to complete.

 1. Sign into the AWS Management Console [us-west-2](https://console.aws.amazon.com/console/home?region=us-west-2).